CLIMP: Contrastive Language-Image Mamba Pretraining: Results

-The most striking results are on ImageNet-O, where both \method variants dramatically outperform all transformer baselines.
-Mamba-2 achieves 49.8\% top-1 accuracy, followed by Mamba-1 at 48.1\% - surpassing the best transformer baseline by +9.7\% and +8.0\% respectively.
-Remarkably, both variants surpass CLIP-ViT-B-16~\citep{radford2021learning} (42.3\%)\footnote{Taken from: \href{https://github.com/mlfoundations/open_clip/blob/main/docs/openclip_results.csv}{OpenCLIP Results}} trained on LAION-2B~\citep{schuhmann2022laion}, a dataset approximately 167$\times$ larger than CC12M~\citep{cc12m}.
-This suggests that architectural inductive biases may be more critical for OOD robustness than training data scale alone, consistent with our geometric analysis~\ref{sec:geometry} showing that \method's fewer generic embeddings leads to less reliance on spurious feature correlations that typically fail under distribution shift.
+The most striking result is on ImageNet-O. Both \method variants dramatically outperform all transformer baselines.
+Mamba-2 achieves 49.8\% and Mamba-1 48.1\% top-1 accuracy - surpassing the best transformer by +9.7\% and +8.0\%.
+Remarkably, both variants also surpass CLIP-ViT-B-16~\cite{radford2021learning} (42.3\%)\footnote{Taken from: \href{https://github.com/mlfoundations/open_clip/blob/main/docs/openclip_results.csv}{OpenCLIP Results} (March 2026)} trained on LAION-2B~\cite{schuhmann2022laion}, a dataset 167$\times$ larger than CC12M.
+This provides direct evidence that architectural inductive biases can outweigh data scale for OOD robustness, consistent with our geometric analysis (Section~\ref{sec:geometry}) showing that \method's reduced hubness leads to less reliance on spurious feature correlations.